LarsFlieger/firebase-fundamentals-frontend-masters/LEARNINGS.md

 - `collectionGroup` will use also root (will use all collection ids)

 - Atomicity

   - if one operation fails, rollback the entire process.
   - Firebase: Batch writes and transactions

+- Firebase Authentication

+  - Serverless fully managed

+- Authentication (Who?)
+- Authorization (What they can do?)

+- do not await the auth methods